techvibration/statarb-ml/README.md

 AlphaFinder: Market-Neutral ML Trading Bot
-AlphaFinder is an end-to-end algorithmic trading system that leverages Gradient Boosted Decision Trees (LightGBM) to execute market-neutral statistical arbitrage.
-The bot is designed to identify high-conviction intraday signals on large-cap equities and execute trades autonomously via the Alpaca Markets API.
+AlphaFinder is a fully autonomous, multi-class algorithmic trading system designed to exploit short-term market inefficiencies across a 100-stock universe.
+Built with a strict focus on capital preservation, the engine utilizes a LightGBM classifier to identify high-conviction setups and executes them using dynamic, volatility-adjusted risk parameters.
 🛠 Features
 Predictive Engine: Powered by LightGBM, trained on historical hourly OHLCV data.